Even with 25-50% percentile grades

 SHE APPEALED HER REJECTION

 A UCLA admissions officer told Michelle that she was rejected because her GPA was too low.
 We realized that couldn't be true and helped her win her appeal by addressing the real issue.
-She got admitted despite her GPA still being under the threshold that the admissions officer said she needed to be above.
+She got admitted on appeal despite her GPA still being under the threshold that the admissions officer said she needed to be above.

 SHE OVERCAME A 1.6% ACCEPTANCE RATE